Feng Shui of Reykjavik. Feng Shui Consultant in Reykjavik. Feng Shui Bagua of Reykjavik. Feng Shui Bagua of Iceland.

 Looking at the bagua of Reykjavik it looks like city centre is in the helpful friends, travel and clients area of the bagua model.
 This is also where the port is and when big cruise ships come in with thousands of tourists, the whole city is buzzing with excitement and expectation.

 The energy of Reykjavik in the summer is quite good but not brilliant.
 I would rate it at 7/10, for all kinds of reasons.
+Overall, the weather is quite chilly even during summer.
+Get some warm clothes.
 Read below.

 Although the weather is changing constantly, it seems that there is not that much architectural diversity in Reykjavik.
 There is a lot of sameness and little variety when it comes to buildings.
 For that reason, I would rank the yin and yang aspect of buildings at only 4/10.